 Registered Black Angus Cattle

-River Taw Farms is home to a closed herd of over 300 cows to create a sustainable cow / calf operation.
-About two thirds of our cattle are Registered Black Angus and the rest are commercial cattle where we are crossing the Angus cows with Hereford bulls.
+River Taw Farms is home to a closed herd of over 325 cows in our cow / calf operation.
+About two thirds of our herd are Registered Black Angus and the rest are commercial cattle where we are crossing the Angus cows with Hereford bulls.

 We sourced the majority of our registered cattle from Yon Family Farms in Ridge Spring, SC and Primus Genetics in Millers Creek, NC.

 Most of our 15 registered bulls came from Yon Family Farms with EPDs at the very top of the US Angus herd.
 We have selected these bulls for Calving Ease, Birth Weight, Weaning, Yearling, Milk, Marbling, Ribeye, $W and $Beef.
 Our animals have a good thick appearance, sound feet and quiet dispositions.
-We use all natural service, no artificial insemination and no embryo transfer.
 We also acquired one third of our heifers from the Yon Family.

 Our cattle receive a forage diet free of herbicides and pesticides.
 They are continually rotated to fresh new pastures.
 Our animals are never held in confinement, never fed antibiotics and never receive synthetic growth hormones.
 We want to allow them to live the lowest stress and most natural, healthy existence we can.
 We plant annual drought resistant grasses (including Millet & Teff) and save both hay and silage for winter forage.
 We have acquired all of the equipment necessary to support no-till farming and grass harvesting (mostly John Deere).